doertscho/arf-kiel/content/contact.en.md

 # Contact

 Want to join a training session or have any questions?
 Get in touch!
-Here's how you can contact us:
+You can contact us by the following means, or just pop around to one of our training sessions.

 {{< contact-options >}}